-Mullen Continues Acquisition Path with Purchase of ELMS Assets Including Factory in Mishawaka, IN., Enabling EV Production for Retail and Commercial Vehicle Lines
+Mullen Continues Acquisition Path With Purchase of ELMS Assets Including Factory in Mishawaka, IN., Enabling EV Production for Retail and Commercial Vehicle Lines

-Mullen’s cash on hand and funding commitment of up to $240 million provides the company with access of up to $275 million to close acquisition and fund vehicle launches
+- Mullen’s Cash on Hand and Funding Commitment of up to $240 Million Provides the Company With Access of up to $275 Million to Close Acquisition and Fund Vehicle

-BREA, Calif., Oct.
-19, 2022 (GLOBE NEWSWIRE) -- via InvestorWire -- Mullen Automotive, Inc. (NASDAQ: MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, announces the US Bankruptcy Court approval on Oct.
+BREA, CA , Oct.
+19, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – Mullen Automotive, Inc. (NASDAQ: MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, announces the US Bankruptcy Court approval on Oct.
 13th, 2022 of its acquisition of electric vehicle company ELMS’s (Electric Last Mile Solutions) assets in an all cash purchase.
-In the Chapter 7 approved transaction Mullen will acquire ELMS’s manufacturing plant, all inventory and intellectual property.
+In the Chapter 7 approved transaction, Mullen will acquire ELMS’s manufacturing plant, all inventory and intellectual property.

 Acquisition benefits include: